milanmaximo/django-export-project/README.md

 What's this repository about?

 I have found that many people have problem with Export models to CSV of Excel files.
-When you do export problem is when  ForeignKey it comes as number into Excel but not as a string.
+When you try to export models then ForeignKey becomes as number into Excel but not as a string.

 Here is solution how to get a string in your CSV or Excel.